 For many of us, it's a ritual to help us wind down after a long day, an excuse to catch up with friends, or a lubricant to an awkward social situation.
 Alcohol can be delicious, but our relationship with it is often complicated.
 Good times with friends don't come for free.
 And many of us have felt the morning after impact of a few too many.

-For an unfortunate minority, alcohol can lead to addiction and even death.
+For some people, alcohol can lead to addiction and even death.
 So is alcohol ever healthy?
 If you're like me, you're probably deeply confused.
 Is any amount of alcohol, a short path to an early grave, or a glass of red wine, the best thing for your heart health, you might have read both things in the same newspaper in the same week.
 In this episode, we look to the very latest science to find out answering questions [00:01:00] like which alcohol is best for your health, which drinks make you gain the most weight, and is alcohol killing off the good microbes in my gut, I'm joined by Tim Spector, my scientific co-founder at ZOE, and one of the top 100 most cited scientists in the world.
 And Dr. Sarah Berry, one of the world's leading experts in human nutrition with over 30 randomized human clinical trials to her name.

 So I'm very excited to welcome you back to our podcast.
 Two of my very good friends.
 And since I know you both said, well, I can also say with some confidence that you're not just world-leading scientists, you can talk about our bodies and alcohol in the abstract, but I know that you both regularly like to do some personal experiments on the impact of wine at varying quantities.
 So there's plenty of personal expertise, Tim, your favorite tipple of choice.